shalomb/shalomb/cv/cv.md

 ---
 title: Shalom Bhooshi
-pagetitle: Shalom Bhooshi - Curriculum Vitae
+pagetitle: Shalom Bhooshi — Curriculum Vitae
 author:  [s.bhooshi@gmail.com](mailto:s.bhooshi@gmail.com) ◦ +421 948 140 290
+abstract: >
+  An adept Systems/SRE/DevOps engineer with a background in the agile delivery of IT platforms and services.
+  Being software-inclined, I subscribe to software-defined everything principles in building and operating reliable yet flexible solutions.
-abstract: A software-centric systems engineer with 15 years experience and background in agile delivery of infrastructure projects in various business settings.
-I seek a role in a progressive organization that employs cloud and modern open-source technologies with agile and devops practices to innovate and advance business.
+  I seek a progressive role in an agile setting that embraces cloud-native and open-source technologies to innovate and advance business.
 ---

 ### Core Competencies

-* Software Engineering through Infrastructure-as-Code for Infrastructure, Tooling and Automation
+* Software-centric approach to Systems Engineering for IT Infrastructure, Tooling and Platforms
-* Site Reliability Engineering practices for business excellence and customer satisfaction
+* Solution Design balancing Big Picture Thinking and Design for Iteration for Agile Delivery
-* Application of Agile Methodologies and Dev(Sec|Test)Ops to realize Continuous Delivery
+* Application of Agile and DevOps practices to manage Continuous Delivery pipelines
-* Use of Cloud-Native paradigms and technologies to engineer Service Agility and Reliability
+* Site Reliability Engineering in the Continuous Improvement of Service Agility and Reliability
-* Solution Design and Implementation with Big Picture Thinking and Design for Iteration
-* Results-Oriented attitude using Initiative, Organization, Communication and Teamwork
+* Project Delivery using Initiative, Conceptual Thinking, Communication, Teamwork and Pragmatism

 ### Technical Skills